Cash Back or Low Interest Calculator

 With Low Interest Rate Offer

-In the United States, several states view cash rebates as payments from auto manufacturers.
-For example, a purchase of a vehicle at $30,000 with a cash rebate of $2,000 will have sales tax calculated based on $30,000, not $28,000.
+Several states in the U.S. view cash rebates as payments from auto manufacturers.
+For example, the purchase of a vehicle at $30,000 with a cash rebate of $2,000 will have sales tax calculated based on $30,000, not $28,000.
 Luckily, many states do not tax cash rebates; these states are Alaska, Arizona, Delaware, Iowa, Kansas, Kentucky, Louisiana, Massachusetts, Minnesota, Missouri, Montana, Nebraska, New Hampshire, Oklahoma, Oregon, Pennsylvania, Rhode Island, Texas, Utah, Vermont, and Wyoming.

 Low Interest Financing

-The average length of car loans in this day and age are the longest they've ever been.
-In the past few years, it hasn't been uncommon to see loan terms offered in the ranges of 84 or even 90 months!
+- The average length of car loans is the longest they've ever been; it hasn't been uncommon to see loan terms offered in the range of 84 or even 90 months.
 This is generally due to several reasons; the first is to make relatively expensive cars more affordable for the average car buyer.
-By extending the life of the loan, the spread out monthly payments appear smaller.
+By extending the life of the loan, the spread-out monthly payments appear smaller.
 The second is as an incentive for consumers to purchase new cars more often.
+While 0% financing is generally coupled with shorter terms, in some cases it is possible to find longer terms with 0% financing.
+The problem is that it can potentially create a scenario where the car buyer owes more on the loan than the worth of the car if the car ends up depreciating at a faster rate.
+This is called an underwater or upside-down loan.